astenlund/fs2ff/README.md

 1. Go to OPTIONS -> GENERAL -> DEVELOPERS and enable DEVELOPER MODE.
 1. You will now have a new menu at the top.
 Click Help -> SDK Installer.
 1. Let your browser download the installer and run it.
-1. You might get a scary red popup.
+1. You might get a "Windows protected your PC" popup.
 If so, click More info -> Run anyway.
 1. Go through the installation wizard and make sure that Core Components is selected.
 1. When finished, you will likely find the SDK installed under "C:\MSFS SDK".

-## Why do I get a scary red popup when running the app for the first time?
+## What's with the "Windows protected your PC" popup?

 This is Microsoft telling you that the app has not been cryptographically signed.
 Software that you download from big corporations does not present this behaviour, because these companies typically purchase certificates from trusted Certificate Authorities and sign their binaries before shipping to customers.
 This is cumbersome and expensive and not in the scope of this open source project.
 The binaries that I have provided are for convenience.
 If you do not trust me (and why should you?), you are more than welcome to build from source yourself (see instructions above).